solana-labs/solana/docs/src/proposals/comprehensive-compute-fees-review.md

 ### Fee

-The goal of the fees is to cover the computation cost of processing a transaction.
+The goal of the fees are to prevent the abuse of on-chain compute resources when processing  a transaction.
 Each of the fee categories below will be represented as a compute unit cost that, when added together, encompasses the entire cost of processing the transaction.
 By calculating the total cost of the transaction, the runtime can charge a more representative fee and make better transaction scheduling decisions.

 A fee will be calculated based on: